 Shortly thereafter, in 2018, the ABA’s Standing Committee on Ethics and Professional Responsibility issued a document called Lawyers’ Obligations After an Electronic Data Breach or Cyberattack, otherwise known as Formal Opinion 483, outlining the ethical obligations attorneys have when client confidentiality online is breached.
 It included detailed and specific guidance for responsibly managing “highly sensitive information.”

-Law firm data security requires multiple lines of defense working seamlessly together to protect clients, the practice, and the public.
+Data security for law firms requires multiple lines of defense working seamlessly together to protect clients, the practice, and the public.
 That makes cybersecurity for law firms not just a complex task but also an ongoing one.
 All it takes is a single breach from an incident of email spoofing or an exposed website or application to give a hacker access to your entire IT system.
 And hackers are adapting to new innovations in cybersecurity all that time.
-That’s why we put together this comprehensive guide to cyber-security for law firms.
+That’s why we put together this comprehensive data security guide for law firms.

 Identify Your Firm’s Cyber Assets